q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 ```

-Lets revise bit of calculus.
+Let's revise a bit of calculus.

 ##### Why do we need derivative?
+While doing Convolutional Neural Networks from Scratch, we need to do few derivatives.
-Well, if you are here then you already know that gradient descent is based upon the derivatives(gradients) of activation functions and errors.
+Well, if you are here then you already know that gradient descent is based on the derivatives(gradients) of activation functions and errors.
 So we need to perform this derivative.
-But you are on your own to perform calculation.
+But you are on your own to perform calculations.
 I will also explain the gradient descent later.

 \begin{equation}
 i. \frac{d(linear(x))}{d(x)} = 1